 Dr. Aikin, who chronicled the beauties of the neighbourhood in the Monthly Magazine (May 1798), apparently preferred to avert his eyes from the house itself: writing about Box Hill, he says, ‘The point of view whence the hill itself is the most striking spectacle, is from the very elegant cottage and grounds of Mr. Barclay, seated directly beneath it.
 The vast perpendicular wall of verdure, forming a side-screen to those grounds, has an effect of real sublimity, as well as uncommon beauty.’

-Burford Lodge lay on the outskirts of the village of Mickleham, just north of Darking.
-No trace of the house remains today, but it was quite close to the Burford Bridge, which still spans the River Mole today though in a modified form.
+Burford Lodge (I’m told it has recently been divided into flats) lies on the outskirts of the village of Mickleham, just north of Darking.
+It stands quite close to the Burford Bridge, which still spans the River Mole today though in a modified form.
 On the far side of the bridge lies the Burford Bridge Hotel, known in 1800 as the Fox and Hounds.
 (The current building was probably constructed a few years after my stories take place.)
 It was a popular hostelry going all the way back to the thirteenth century, and was frequented by many notables in the early nineteenth century.
-They included Lord Nelson, who stayed there with his mistress, Emma Hamilton, in 1805, shortly before the Battle of Trafalgar; and John Keats, who completed Endymion there in 1817.
+They included Lord Nelson, who stayed there with his mistress, Emma Hamilton, in 1805, shortly before the Battle of Trafalgar (some say the visit was actually earlier, in 1801); and John Keats, who completed Endymion there in 1817.
 Throughout the nineteenth century it was a jumping-off point for the intrepid literary walkers, from F. E. Green to Leslie Stephen (Virginia Woolf’s father), who favoured Box Hill and the Darking neighbourhood for their tramps—and I can still highly recommend fortifying oneself with a dish of tea there before attempting to scale Box Hill’s steep northwestern face.

 The Victorian novelist William Black wrote an evocative description of the spot in the 1870s: ‘It was a still and warm evening in June, and we were in a little old-fashioned inn at the foot of Box Hill, the windows open, a mild west wind blowing through the elms, the yellow sunset shining along the hills.
 A great silence lay over the valley; the air was fragrant with various scents; doves were calling in the distant trees.
 In the dusky corner of the room, where the piano stood, some one with a sweet strange thrill in her voice was singing . . .’
 (Princess of Thule, dedicated to his wife).